 With Calendar View, tasks are searchable.
 You can also filter tasks by status, due date, assignee, and more.
-You can choose the time period that your calendar displays: month, week, 4-day period, and day.
-It’s easy to share your calendar to stakeholders or external partners via public or private links.
+You can choose your calendar's time period: month, week, 4-day period, and day.
+It’s easy to share your calendar with stakeholders or external partners via public or private links.
 Plus, you can easily reschedule tasks thanks to the drag-and-drop feature.

-The calendar isn’t just for looking, either — you can also manage your tasks directly from Calendar View.
+The calendar isn’t just for looking; you can also manage your tasks directly from Calendar View.
 In ClickUp, everything is organized in a hierarchy: The Workspace includes everybody in the organization, then it further divides into Space, List, Folder, Tasks, and Subtasks.
-With Calendar View, you can choose whether you display tasks within your entire Workspace, or you can whittle it down and display tasks in a specific subdivision.
+With Calendar View, you can choose whether you display tasks within your entire Workspace or whittle them down and display tasks in a specific subdivision.

 Pros of using ClickUp for your project management calendar:

 - All-in-one project management platform, meaning you don’t need a project management tool in addition to a project calendar tool

 - Suitable for many types of workflows (including Agile)

 - Includes features to help you keep track of resource availability

 - It might seem complex when you first use it